KilZenc/Stardew-SMAPI-Mods/FishingAssistant/README.md

 ## Remarks
 - This mod doesn't affect the achievements you can get through Steam, fished counts will still increment as normal when a fish is reeled.
 - The mod is designed to be compatible with the **Multiplayer/Coop mode** of the game. **This is still being tested**, May have problems playing the animation of the characters on other players.
-- Bug report are avialable at Nuxus mod page [link](https://www.nexusmods.com/stardewvalley/mods/5815?tab=bugs).
+- Bug report are available at Nthe exus mod page [link](https://www.nexusmods.com/stardewvalley/mods/5815?tab=bugs).
 Bug fixes are based upon availability, priority and problem level

 ## Configuration
-The `configuration file` is located on the mod's folder under the StardewValley installation directory, and its automatically created the first time the Game is run with this mod installed.
+The `configuration file` is located on the mod's folder under the StardewValley installation directory, and it's automatically created the first time the game runs with this mod installed.

 ### EnableModButton
 **Default value:** `F5`
 **Possible values:** See `Modding:Player Guide/Key Bindings` on Stardew valley wiki.
 [Here](https://stardewcommunitywiki.com/Modding:Player_Guide/Key_Bindings#Button_codes)

 ```
-A button for enable this mod, press again for disable.
+A button to enable this mod, press again for disable.
 ```

 ### CastPowerButton